 Dr. Sheila Riley received her master's degree in teaching and her doctorate in educational leadership from Trevecca Nazarene University in Nashville, Tennessee.
 She worked for Metro Nashville Public Schools for three years and Clarksville-Montgomery County Schools for two years before moving back to Tulsa to serve as principal for Eugene Field Elementary in 2012.
+She now serves as principal of Nathan Hale High School.

 Jacqueline (Jackie) Tolbert is a native Tulsan.
 She is the 9th child out of 11 children.
 She is a graduate of Booker T. Washington class of 1979.